Tanqueray Logo

 Tanqueray LogoTanqueray Logo PNG

 The Tanqueray logo shows that the manufacturer has sealed the gin recipe.
 Nobody knows the exact composition.
 This saves the brand from fakes.
-The emblem guarantees: buyers taste the real, unique taste of the drink obtained in the 18th century.
+The emblem guarantees that buyers experience the drink’s authentic, unique taste from the 18th century.

 Tanqueray: Brand overview

 Tanqueray is a premium dry gin made by double distillation of grains with an admixture of plant components (licorice, angelica, coriander, and juniper).
-A more accurate recipe is strictly protected, as it is a trade secret.
-However, it is known that for each region, a drink of different strength is produced – from 40% to 47.3%.
-It is especially popular in the USA, where it is ahead of its counterparts in terms of sales.
+A more accurate recipe is strictly protected as a trade secret.
+However, it is known that, for each region, a drink of varying strength is produced, ranging from 40% to 47.3%.
+It is especially popular in the USA, where it leads its counterparts in sales.
 For the first time, this alcohol appeared in the capital of Great Britain – in the London area of Bloomsbury.
 Its creator is Charles Tanqueray.
-Launch time – 1830.
+Launch time 1830.
 It is now owned by Diageo plc and manufactured in Scotland.

 Meaning and History